Richard Harris (anaesthetist): Cave diving

+In 2023, Harris conducted a dive to 230 m while using hydrogen as a diluent breathing gas on a rebreather.
+While hydrogen had previously been tested as a breathing gas, this was the first known case of it being used on a rebreather.

 Tham Luang cave rescue

 In June 2018 Harris was about to depart on a cave diving holiday to the Nullarbor Plain when he and dive partner Craig Challen were requested by the Thai government, on the advice of British cave diving experts attempting to rescue twelve Thai children and their soccer coach who were trapped in the Tham Luang Nang Non cave system, to provide assistance with the rescue efforts.

-Harris' efforts throughout the rescue have been described as essential; he conducted a medical assessment of all of the trapped boys and it was on his advice that the authorities reversed their initial strategy of rescuing the strongest boys first, followed by the weakest.
-At the 18 July press conference, it was revealed that the team decided as a group that the boys who lived the farthest away should leave first, so they could ride their bikes home.
+Harris' efforts throughout the rescue have been described as essential; he conducted a medical assessment of all of the trapped boys.
+At the 18 July press conference, it was revealed that the soccer team decided as a group that the boys who lived the farthest away should leave first, so they could ride their bikes home.

 To allow the rescue to occur, Harris developed a plan to keep the boys anaesthetised with ketamine while spontaneously breathing through full face masks.
 This was to ensure they did not panic during the long extrication through underwater caves, which would have endangered both the rescue scuba divers and the boys.
-Harris and Challen were the last members of the rescue team out of the caves following the rescue.
+While one source states that Harris was the last rescuer to leave the cave, this is not correct according to Harris's own detailed account of the rescue.